-In this month’s blog post I want to share with what can you do to get the best engagement amongst your class and their families.
-Once you have everyone engaged and using the program regularly, that is when you see the true benefits of Phonics Hero and results flourish.
+In this month’s blog post, I want to share what can you do, as teachers, to improve engagement with Phonics Hero amongst your class and their families.

 Print them off and ensure they are always readily available to the children: stick them on the front of their diaries or Reading Records, make lanyards or have them on a keychain by the computer/iPad station.

-Arguably the most effective method of communication nowadays – use our image to tell your parents their child has a login through Facebook, Twitter or the school communication portal you use.
+Use this image to tell your parents about Phonics Hero through Facebook, Twitter or the school communication portal you use.

-Stick our free poster on your classroom door, on your notice board or by the coat pegs, as a gentle daily reminder to children and parents that they have their own login to use at home.
+Put up our free poster as a gentle daily reminder to children and parents that they have their own login to use at home.

-If you have a parent’s evening coming up, set aside some time to talk about your phonics program and Phonics Hero specifically.
-You don’t even have to make your own presentation – we’ve done one for you that you can use for free!
+At your next parents evening, set aside some time to talk about your phonics program and Phonics Hero.
+You don’t even have to make your own presentation – we’ve made one you can use for free!
 Select which order of sounds you follow below to download the relevant presentation:

 Incorporate the games into your phonics lessons using your Teacher Account as a whole class activity.
 Or use it as one of your rotational activities while you are working with a group on Guided Reading.

-Did you know, you can use your Teacher Account to access your students’ Child Accounts in the app?
-If you have a bank of iPad or Android tablets, save yourself the pain of 5 year olds logging in individually and use your teacher credentials.
-Once you have logged in, click “Play Games” on the Welcome page, children then find their name to start playing, without the pain of “Uh, Miss, I can’t login!”
+Top tip: Use your Teacher Account to access your students’ Child Accounts in the app.
+Save yourself the pain of 5-year-olds logging in individually and use your teacher credentials to log in once.
+Once you have logged in, click your class, then children find their name to start playing, without the pain of “Uh, Miss, I can’t log in!”

 We’ve found that 15 minutes of Phonics Hero play a day proves effective in a child’s reading and spelling progression.
-You can send home our Star Chart to keep track of their play time.
+We include usage reports in your Teacher Account and you can send home our Star Chart for children to keep track of their play time.

 Don’t be afraid to share the reports with the children.
-This is particularly useful in a situation where you want a child to go back and repeat content but they don’t understand why as they’ve “played that game already”.
-The reports are colour coded which means it’s easy for them to understand.
-Explain to them that they need to get to the “Green Superhero Status” before they can progress and you’ll soon find them working harder to push that score up and better themselves.
+This is particularly useful when you want a child to go back and repeat content but they don’t understand why as they’ve “played that game already”.
+The reports are colour-coded so it’s easy for them to understand.
+Explain that they need to get to the “Green Superhero Status” before they can progress and you’ll soon find them working harder to push that score up and better themselves.

-I login to my Teacher Account and load the reporting page, which I actively share with the children.
-They love the ‘traffic light’ system and ask me “am I on green yet?” or “how am I doing?”.
-I even included this as part of my Phonics Hero display in the classroom (which the children love), along with arrows indicating their grouping and levels so the children can truly understand how they’re doing.Loraine Ledwell – St Clare’s School, England
+They love the ‘traffic light’ system and ask me ‘am I on green yet?’ or ‘how am I doing?’.
+I even included this as part of my Phonics Hero display in the classroom (which the children love), along with arrows indicating their grouping and levels so the children can truly understand how they’re doing.”Loraine Ledwell, St Clare’s School, England

 We’d love to hear what other methods you have used to encourage use of your online resources.
 Post your comments below.